ElsevierSoftwareX/SOFTX-D-20-00088/README.md

 which reduces a lot of slow error-prone manual work.
 This includes file batch processing, easily accessible customized tools and more systematic data evaluation.
-When combined with the WITec software's *Autosaving* feature, they can together even achieve a powerful real-time during-measurement task automation for industrial applications.
+When combined with the WITec software's *Autosaving* feature, they can together even achieve powerful real-time during-measurement task automation for industrial applications.
 To summarize, **WITio** aims to constantly open up new research and commercial possibilities to the WITec community by jointly keeping up with the ever-increasing big data for broader insights.